LucidSense/lucidsense.github.io/docs/api-access/index.md

 ---

 # Getting Started

+An API key is used to gain access to the agent chat API.

 This section covers
 - Creating and managing API keys.
 - Providing agent access to API key